Education vs Advice: A Thin (and Moving) Line

 January 24th, 2024 | Trevor Morgan, Principal Product Manager, CapitalROCK

-On October 31st, the Department of Labor released the proposed Retirement Security Rule, redefining the qualifications for fiduciary advice.
+On October 31st, the Department of Labor released the proposed Retirement Security Rule, redefining the qualifications for fiduciary education vs advice.
 With the new definition, the financial services industry is forced to reconsider a question that has repeatedly resurfaced over the last three decades – Is plan participant “education” a viable route to avoid fiduciary status when performing a rollover?

 In this article, we’ll cover the difference between “advice” and “education” as it stands under current regulation.
 We’ll also look at the newly proposed Retirement Security Rule, and its potential impact on the viability of each approach.
 Whether you’re an independent rep, an investment advisor representative, or a compliance officer at an enterprise broker-dealer, it’s critical to understand how these definitions impact you.
 A mischaracterization of the services you offer could mean fines, suspensions, and litigation.